- Graphic: Global asset performance http://tmsnrt.rs/2yaDPgn

 - Graphic: World FX rates http://tmsnrt.rs/2egbfVh

-LONDON, June 21 (Reuters) - Global stocks dropped to a four-week low on Monday after last week's surprise hawkish shift by the U.S. Federal Reserve reduced the allure of riskier assets, while the dollar held gains and stood near a 10-week high.
+LONDON, June 21 (Reuters) - Global stocks recovered some losses after hitting a four-week low on Monday as investors digested last week's surprise hawkish shift by the U.S. Federal Reserve, while the dollar hovered below a 10-week high.

-MSCI's All Country World Index, which tracks shares across 49 countries, was down 0.3% and traded at its lowest since May 24. (.MIWD00000PUS)
+MSCI's All Country World Index, which tracks shares across 49 countries, was down 0.2%, trimming some losses after hitting its lowest since May 24. (.MIWD00000PUS)

-The yield curve - measured by the spread between two- and 30-year yields - was the flattest since late January as investors brought forward rate hike expectations while lowering the longer-term outlook for growth and inflation.
+The yield curve - measured by the spread between two- and 30-year yields - earlier hit its flattest since late January, and as investors brought forward rate hike expectations while lowering the longer-term outlook for growth and inflation.

-The U.S. dollar hovered near the 10-week high touched on Friday versus major peers , following its biggest weekly advance in more than a year.
+The U.S. dollar hovered just below the 10-week high touched on Friday versus major peers , following its biggest weekly advance in more than a year.

 "The Fed's pivot to begin the tightening discussion caught most by surprise, but markets began discounting this inevitable process months ago in our view," Morgan Stanley analysts wrote in a report.

 "It's exactly what the mid-cycle transition is all about, and fits nicely with our narrative for choppier equity markets and a 10-20% correction for the broader indices this year."

 Earlier in Asia, Japan's Nikkei (.N225) led declines with a 3.6% drop and dipped below 28,000 for the first time in a month, while MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) fell 1.4%.
 Chinese blue chips (.CSI300) lost 0.7%.